Campus Health Services

 - Limited on-site diagnostic testing

-- Health promotional activities, health education and educational workshops
+- Health promotional activities and health education

 - Referral for specialty care off campus when deemed necessary

 - The student is responsible for transportation to off-campus health care facilities.